Soft X-ray line emission from hot gas in intervening galaxy halos and diffuse gas in the cosmic web: Results

-We further make a distinction between the hot-gas emissions from star-forming galaxy halos, quenched galaxy halos, and diffuse gas in the lightcone.
+We further made a distinction between the X-ray emissions from star-forming galaxy halos, quenched galaxy halos, and diffuse gas in the light cone.
 We first present Fig.~\ref{fig:gal_diff}, which shows the X-ray fluxes of all line-of-sight galaxies versus intervening diffuse gas both projected within the selected subregions.
-From this figure we can see that fluxes within the full band between $\SIrange{0.1}{2}{keV}$ from intervening galaxies are generally stronger than fluxes of diffuse gas in most cases.
-Whereas the fluxes within the energy band between $\SI{0.4}{keV}$ to $\SI{0.85}{keV}$ (as given under shaded areas), which contains strong Oxygen and Iron lines, are similar between the galaxy emission and diffuse gas emission.
+From this figure, we can see that fluxes within the full band between $\SIrange{0.1}{2}{keV}$ from intervening galaxies are generally stronger than fluxes of diffuse gas in most cases.
+Whereas the fluxes within the energy band between $\SI{0.4}{keV}$ and $\SI{0.85}{keV}$ (as given under shaded areas), which contains strong oxygen and iron lines, are similar between the galaxy emission and diffuse gas emission.
 Figure~\ref{fig:sfg_qg} presents a comparison between line-of-sight star-forming and quenched galaxies within the subregions.
 As can be seen, star-forming galaxies contribute significantly more emissions than quenched galaxies in all cases.
-We note that cosmological simulations typically predict that star-forming galaxies are X-ray brighter than quiescent galaxies (at fixed stellar mass) (see \citealt{2020MNRAS.494..549T, 2020MNRAS.498.3061R, 2020ApJ...893L..24O}), as the former produces a significant amount of X-ray emission into the hot halo due to stellar feedback \citep[e.g.,][]{2016ApJ...818L..24S, 2020ApJ...903...32F}, while the latter are typically quenched via high-speed outflow pushing hot gas out of the dark matter halo by the central supermassive black hole feedback.
-These simulation results are broadly consistent with high-resolution X-ray observations from the \textit{Chandra} and \textit{XMM-Newton}, which detected luminous X-ray coronae around massive spiral galaxies and hotter halo gas around lower-mass galaxies likely due to stellar feedback \citep[e.g.,][]{2011ApJ...737...22A, 2015ApJ...804...72B, 2017ApJ...848...61B, 2017ApJS..233...20L, 2018ApJ...855L..24L, 2019ApJ...882L..23D}.
-Stacked \textit{eROSITA} observations also revealed that CGM around more massive or star-forming galaxies exhibit higher X-ray luminosities out to $\SI{100}{kpc}$ than their lower-mass or quiescent counterparts \citep{2022ApJ...936L..15C}.
+We note that cosmological simulations typically predict that star-forming galaxies are X-ray brighter than quiescent galaxies (at fixed stellar mass) (see \citealt{2020MNRAS.494..549T, 2020MNRAS.498.3061R, 2020ApJ...893L..24O}), as the former produce a significant amount of X-ray emission into the hot halo due to stellar feedback \citep[e.g.,][]{2016ApJ...818L..24S, 2020ApJ...903...32F}, while the latter are typically quenched via high-speed outflow driven by supermassive-black-hole feedback pushing hot gas out of the dark-matter halo.
+These simulation results are broadly consistent with high-resolution X-ray observations from \textit{Chandra} and \textit{XMM-Newton}, which detected luminous X-ray coronae around massive spiral galaxies and hotter halo gas around lower mass galaxies likely due to stellar feedback \citep[e.g.,][]{2011ApJ...737...22A, 2015ApJ...804...72B, 2017ApJ...848...61B, 2017ApJS..233...20L, 2018ApJ...855L..24L, 2019ApJ...882L..23D}.
+Stacked \textit{eROSITA} observations also revealed that the CGM around more massive or star-forming galaxies exhibit higher X-ray luminosities (out to $\SI{100}{kpc}$) than their lower mass or quiescent counterparts \citep{2022ApJ...936L..15C}.